The Collaborative Selling approach includes six major stages, subdivided into steps and activities.

 Deliverable: A Sales Accepted Opportunity with an initial understanding of the prospect’s need and intent to solve and spend.

 Activities: Gathering information on the business and technical environment, past/current/future issues, solutions, and requirements.
 Develop an initial understanding of a solution's potential scope and fit for the presented business issues.
 Develop relationships with key stakeholders within the buyer network, e.g., seek to identify the decision-maker, user buyers, and influencers.

 Deliverable: A qualified prospect and opportunity to whom we can offer a suitable solution in a financially acceptable framework.

 Stage 3: Define Mutual Set of Expectations

 Activities: The definition of a mutual set of expectations requires further exploring and qualifying the pursued opportunity in close contact with the Buyer Network.
-Goals, objectives, requirements, constraints, priorities and sense of urgency are to be understood.
+Goals, objectives, requirements, constraints, priorities, and a sense of urgency must be understood.